 Hi!
 My name is Charles Yong.
-I’m a junior student majoring in Computer Science at Peking University.
-Starting from 2021 fall, I take a gap year to study at MIT as a Sloan Visiting Fellow.
-Besides Computer Science, I’m interested in the field of Higher Education and Sociology.
+I’m a junior student majoring in computer science at Peking University.
+Started 2021 fall, I take a gap year to study at MIT as a Sloan Visiting Fellow.
+Besides computer science, I’m interested in entrepreneurship, qualitative research in higher education, and making stuff.

 This blog covers a wide range of topics, including books, music, and many others.
 If you are interested in any of my posts, feel free to contact me at zyong[at]mit.edu.